SuperkakaSCU/JAX-PF/README.md

 <br>

 ### Forward Case Studies
-Several representative applications are included, ranging from solidification to solid-state transformations: grain growth, static recrystallization, spinodal decomposition, precipitation with the Wheeler–Boettinger–McFadden (WBM) model, and precipitation with the Kim–Kim–Suzuki (KKS) model.

 :fire: ***For each case, both explicit and implicit time stepping schemes are provided***

 <p align="middle">